0 items | AUD 0.00

 ‘There’s a lot of talk about what’s happening.
 What have you heard?
 What do you think it means?
 Is there anything you’d like to ask me?
 You can ask me anything at all.

 Some kids might not want to talk, and that’s okay.
-Just let them know that you are there if they need to and that they can ask you anything and say anything—there’s nothing that comes from them that you can’t handle.
+Just let them know you are there if they need you, and that they can ask you anything and say anything — there’s nothing they can say or feel that you can’t handle.

 2. Anxiety will focus them on the similarities.
 Steer them towards the differences.